pranavchaudhari0101/pranavchaudhari0101/README.md

 - 👋 Hi, I’m @pranavchaudhari0101
-- 👀 I’m interested in ...
-Jobs
+- 👀 I’m interested in creating software through html css java also like to integrate Ai in it
 - 🌱 I’m currently learning ...
 Electronic and Telecommunication Enginnering
 - 📫 How to reach me ... on my linkdin Id - pranav chaudhari